 The Russian Soyuz has been a long-lived, adaptable, and highly successful crewed spacecraft design.
-The Soyuz first flew in 1967 and has flown more than 100 flights.
-Versions have been developed for a wide variety of missions-Earth orbit science, circumlunar, lunar orbital, military interceptors, light space stations, free-flying mantended laboratories, space station crewed ferries, and space station logistics vehicles.
+The first manned Soyuz flew in 1967 and has flown more than 100 flights.
+Versions have been developed for a wide variety of missions-Earth orbit science, circumlunar, lunar orbital, military interceptors, light space stations, free-flying man-tended laboratories, space station crewed ferries, and space station logistics vehicles.
+The latest all-digital version, the Soyuz TMA-M, launched on Oct.
+7, 2010, carrying the Expedition 25 crew to the ISS.